onamfc/mcp-github-integration/README.md

 # GitHub MCP API Client

-A comprehensive TypeScript package for interacting with the GitHub API through an MCP (Model Context Protocol) server integration.
+A TypeScript package for interacting with the GitHub API through an MCP (Model Context Protocol) server integration.

 ## Features